urgdog/urg.systems/projects/zero-touch.md

 ---

-Want to talk some gritty details about how to get a serial number on a sticker in a basement associated with software on that box without going there and looking at the sticker? [greg@urg.systems](mailto:greg@urg.systems)
+Want to talk some gritty details about how to get a serial number on a sticker in a basement associated with software on that box without going there and looking at the sticker?
+Oh, btw the serial number is not loaded anywhere in the software.
+Intrigued? [greg@urg.systems](mailto:greg@urg.systems)